sytabaresa/kingly/README.md

 well-formatted machine inputs, and `f` is the fsm, then the stream of outputs will be `inputs.map (f)`.
 It is so simple that we do not surface it at the API level

-Concretely, our state transducer will be created by the factory function `create_state_machine`, which returns a state transducer which :
+Concretely, our state transducer will be created by the factory function `createStateMachine`, which returns a state transducer which :

 - immediately positions itself in its configured initial control state